DanielMA7/learning-diary/README.md

 **Tommorow I plan to:**
 - Familiarise myself with the process of making a page responsive
 - Starting my comment box project
+- Familiarise myself with the using the terminal in VScode